-According to WebMD, an estimated 3.5 million Americans are affected with anemia and iron deficiency, and women are the most at risk for both because of our monthly blood loss during menstruation.
+According to WebMD, anemia affects almost 6 percent of the U.S. population, and people who menstruate are the most at risk for both anemia and iron deficiency because of the monthly blood loss.
 If your organs aren’t getting enough oxygen, they can’t function properly, making you feel fatigued.

 Your metabolism and energy levels are largely controlled by your thyroid, a gland located in the front of your neck.
 “Thyroid problems running in the family are not uncommon, so doctors will also check your thyroid to see if your fatigue is caused by imbalances there,” Dr. Scott says.
 Because of its importance in how your body uses energy, problems with your thyroid can result in feeling fatigued if your thyroid isn’t regulating its release of hormones properly or is out of whack due to other issues, such as an autoimmune disease or cancer.

 To treat mild fatigue, which is the fatigue most of us feel when we put our health on the back burner while we pursue our goals, you can do several things, such as:

 Start sleeping better